flon-io/meta/glossary.md

 A piece of code that receives a task (workitem) from flon-tasker (taskmaster) and carries it out himself, or hands it somewhere else and gives back the result once available.

+### taskmaster

+the flon-tasker binary.
+Receives task from the dispatcher, looks up taskers, forks them hand them the tasks.

 ### node

 A piece of flon execution.